Knights of Columbus

 Guided by Christ’s teaching: “…whatever you did for one of these least brothers of mine, you did for me.” –Matt.
 25:40.

-• the Mitten Tree to assist needy families at Christmas with food and children’s gifts.
+• Giving Trees to assist needy families at Christmas with food and children’s gifts.

-• weekly food collections for the Samaritan Center and Horseheads Food Pantry
+• Weekly food collections for the Horseheads Food Pantry.

-• the Spring Baby Shower to collect items for newborns and the Baby Bottle Project to financially assist the Crisis Pregnancy Center.
+• The Spring Baby Shower to collect items for newborns.

 The Committee also educates the parish on national and international social issues through bulletin announcements and programs and promotes legislative action through correspondence to elected officials on social justice issues.